Industry Voices: HAR's Guest Blog Guidelines

 Any travel industry professional, peripheral player, or advocate can submit a pitch.

 - We’re looking for travel industry professionals (or industry advocates): Our site caters to advisors, but any travel industry professional, peripheral player, or advocate can submit a pitch.
 If you're an advisor, that great.
 But you definitely don't have to be!
-You can be a supplier BDM, a lawyer, an accountant, a professional sweater-knitter with a unique POV on trying to transition to a career in selling travel, you can be a traveler with thoughtful insights from you and your fellow travelers on what you look for in an advisor.
+You can be a supplier BDM, a lawyer, an accountant, a professional sweater-knitter with a unique POV on trying to transition to a career in selling travel, or you can be a traveler with thoughtful insights on what you look for in an advisor.
 If you have something to add to the conversation that's relevant to our audience, we want to hear it!!!

 - All writing must be high-quality and original: Do you have to be a professional writer?
 Absolutely not.
 But we want something new.
 If we’ve already covered the topic on our site, we suggest you find a different topic.
-Also, it probably goes without saying, but if some/all of the content is plagiarized or previously published we’ll reject it out of hand (even if it’s published on your personal blog or information included in an education course you offer).
+Also, it probably goes without saying, but if some/all of the content is plagiarized or previously published we’ll reject it out of hand (even if it’s only published on your personal blog or information included in an education course you offer).

-- No links to your business or affiliate links: Industry Voices is not the place to promote your business.
+- No links to your business or affiliate links in your content: Industry Voices is not the place to promote your business.
 We know, backlinks are gold.
 But any links you include in your post must be relevant to the content.
 No links to your business may be included in the body of your content unless it’s abundantly relevant to the post (know that will be a red flag for us).
 Absolutely no affiliate links.
-We will allow one link to your site in your bio.
+We will allow a link to your site in your bio.
 Don’t worry, our smart and very engaged readers will find you 🙂

-- If you’re Ryan Gosling, we will shamelessly allow you to post just about anything on our site: Ryan?
+- If you’re Ryan Gosling, Steph will shamelessly allow you to post just about anything on our site: Ryan?
 Is that you?
 Steph has been waiting to hear from you.
-We just want you to know that the rules don’t apply to you.
-You can post your grocery list for all we care about.
+She wants you to know that my editorial guidelines don't apply to you.
+You can post your grocery list for all she cares.

-Steps to Submit a Pitch or Post to HAR
+Steps to Submit an Idea, Pitch, or Full Post to HAR

 We’ll accept thoughtful pitches or full posts for review.
 It’s really easy and you can do it in two steps.
 Here’s how!